sayanarijit/remap-sigterm/README.md

 - The task is queued by redis
 - Heroku worker starts executing the task which goes to a 5 min sleep.
-- When shutdown, Heroku worker sends SIGHUP (because REMAP_SIGTERM="SIGHUP") to the worker.
+- When shutdown, Heroku worker sends SIGQUIT (because REMAP_SIGTERM="SIGQUIT") to the worker.
 - The worker exists immediately never acknowledging the task (the task stays in queue).
 - After the worker comes back, it fetched the task from queue and starts running again.